How to Start Low Carb Diet As A New Beginner

 Understanding Detoxification

 Detoxification is the body’s method of removing toxins.
-These toxins can accumulate from various sources, such as processed foods, environmental pollutants, and stress.
+These harmful substances may be resulting from various lifestyle choices, such as eating processed meals, exposure to environmental pollution, or stress.

-The liver, kidneys, and intestines are the primary organs involved in detoxification.
-A low carb diet supports these organs by reducing the intake of foods that may hinder their function, such as sugars and refined carbohydrates.
+The process of detoxification mainly occurs in the liver, kidneys, and intestines.
+A low carb diet promotes the functioning of these organs by minimizing the consumption of foods that may impede their operations such as sugar and refined carbs.

 The Benefits of a Low Carb Diet for Detoxification